• Skip to primary navigation

 Instructions

-• Pour orange juice into a short glass.
+• Put ice into a short glass.

-• Add a shot of gin and stir.
+• Add a shot of gin, and stir.

 • Finish with a Tablespoon of vanilla almond milk on top.
 Don't stir, so that the almond milk stands out in the glass.
+Serve right away.

 Notes